-Wall Street is pretty shameless, but the long hot summer of ICO showed us what a totally unregulated alternative looks like and it may be worse.
-This is a million miles away from what inspired techies and idealists to get involved with an obscure White Paper from an unknown individual on an obscure cryptography site in 2009 and also what got people to put their money and time behind the wild dreams of a decentralised computer from a 19 year old programmer called Vitalik Buterin.
+Wall Street is pretty shameless, but the long hot summer of ICO in 2017 showed us what a totally unregulated alternative looks like and it may be worse.
+This is a million miles away from what inspired techies and idealists to get involved with a deeply nerdy White Paper from an unknown individual on an obscure cryptography site in 2009 and also what got people to put their money and time behind the wild dreams of a decentralised computer from a 19 year old programmer called Vitalik Buterin.

 The Critical and Privileged Role of the Seed Investor

 Traditional analog and manufacturing businesses are cash capital intensive but low on intellectual capital intensity.
 Digital businesses are much more cash capital efficient but totally reliant on intellectual capital.
 You need less cash capital, but you do need some.
 There is still role for the early investors.
 If you get in early on a capital efficient business that gets to Product Market Fit, you are golden.
 The ICO innovation, for all its sketchy characters and craziness, is democratising early stage investing.

 During the founding days of VC it had very little to do with fund management and everything to do with innovation.
 As the VC industry grew to become a huge part of our economy, many VC Funds became more about fund management than innovation.
 All the incentive in fund management is to grow fund size.
 That naturally pushes you away from seed investing.
 Lets say you want a $100m fund (giving you $2m to run the business based on 2% AUM fee).
 Picking 100 deals at $1m each at Seed stage is too much hard work.
 You much prefer to do 10 deals at $10m each – and investing $10m at Seed stage is not wise.

 When VC industry deserted the seed stage, they opened up a window for Blockchain Finance.